-Noble Demon Nosferatu Zodd is also an example.
+Nosferatu Zodd from Berserk is also an example.
 Although he is a Blood Knight who loves to fight and kill, his first loyalty is to the Godhand, and he eventually becomes Griffith's Dragon.

 Golgo13 is an amoral assassin who ALWAYS carries through with the job.
 It makes no difference if the target is a woman he has slept with, or a child.

 Lucemon of Digimon Frontier, who thought people were unable to properly rule themselves, and that the world would have been a much better place if he decided everything for everyone.
 He even had his "thought police" in the form of the Royal Knights.

 Noble Demon Ulquiorra is one of the more loyal Espada to Aizen, consistently following orders, and showing distaste for arranncar that disobey them.
 He has nothing against killing, but does not do so without reason; he states that while Orihime may be disposed of after she is no longer useful to the villains, he must kill Ichigo in order to protect Las Noches.